gearglow/ReptiliaWithATwist/The List.md

 "I don't actually *remember* the afterlife," Elysia continued, "or any past lives.
 But this way I at least have them around to give me parental guidance.
 Not like the Dursleys were ever any good for that, certainly."

-"You live with *Petunia?*" Snape said.
+"Wait.
+You live with *Petunia?*" Snape exclaimed, aghast.
 "I'm going to *kill* Albus."

 "Get in line," Lily said.
 "And on that note, I've got a bone to pick with you."